nic-the-api-man/HoneyPotting/README.md

 # HoneyPotting
-I set up a honeypot on a cloud server.
+I set up a honeypot on a digitalocean cloud server.
 Documenting the set up and my findings.

 ## Set-up